 The Munich Olympic Walk of Stars, built-in 2003 under the sub-division of the Olympia-Pressestadt, is such a beautiful serene to behold, resembling the Hollywood Walk of Fame.
 Celebrities who visit this part of the park often leave their signatories on the wall.

 See Related: How to Find Cheap Flights to Germany

 13. Nymphenburg Palace

 Address: Schloß Nymphenburg 1, 80638 München, Germany

 The Nymphenburg Palace was constructed in the baroque style and is resident in Neubausen-Nymphenburg, Bavaria.
 The construction began in the year 1664 and was completed in 1675.

-The palace was designed by Agostino Barelli, and supported by other designers as Enric Zucalli, Giovanni Antonio, Viscardi, and Joseph Effner.
+The palace was designed by Agostino Barelli and supported by other designers such as Enric Zucalli, Giovanni Antonio, Viscardi, and Joseph Effner.
 Limestone was primarily the material used in erecting the structure.